nazarovctrl/match-making/README.md

 ## Running the Application with Docker Compose

-To run the application, ensure that Docker and Docker Compose are installed on your machine.
+To run the application, ensure that Docker is installed on your machine.
 Then, execute the commands in the specified order.

 1. **Pull the Docker Image**